2019 FEPSAC Award for Young Researchers in Sport Psychology

 3rd place: 200 €

-All required documents need to be uploaded by the abstract submission deadline, January 15, 2019.
+All required documents need to be uploaded by the abstract submission deadline, January 15, 2019 (23:59 CET, Berlin).

 FEPSAC student membership for the year of the Congress (2019 membership) must be paid in full prior to applying for this award.
 Please upload your Paypal payment confirmation (PDF format) to the online submission platform along with your abstract submission.

-- Participants may submit a candidature regardless of whether their presentation is part of a symposium.
-This exception only applies to Award applicants.
+Participants may submit a candidature regardless of whether their presentation is part of a symposium.

 Submissions that are part of a symposium will be presented in their respective symposium regardless of selection for the FEPSAC Award session.